particle-iot/docs/src/content/datasheets/electron/electron-datasheet.md

 > Contains FCC ID:

  * XPYSARAG350 (For 2G Electron using the G350 module)
+ * XPYSARAU201 (For 3G Electron using the U201 module)
  * XPYSARAU260 (For 3G Electron using the U260 module)
  * XPYSARAU270 (For 3G Electron using the U270 module)
  * XPY2AGQN4NNN (For LTE Electron module using the R410 module)